 The annual Hoboken Arts and Music Festival features, you guessed it, live music, photography, local vendors such as makers, artists and plenty of food and drink stands.
 Held on Washington Street on the south end of Hoboken, it’s easily accessible by train, PATH or even the ferry if you’re coming from across the river.

 Depending on what camp you’re in, SantaCon is either your favorite or most hated time of the year.
-Hundreds and hundreds of visitors dressed as the jolly St. Nick descend upon Hoboken with friends in similar garb to enjoy a day of pub crawls, food and merry making.
+Hundreds and hundreds of visitors dressed as jolly St Nick descend upon Hoboken with friends in similar garb to enjoy a day of pub crawls, food and merry making.
 It’s a worldwide event that’s organized independently in different cities and during SantaCon Hoboken is certainly a highlight.

-Thanks to its proudly-held title of “most bars per capita in America”, Hoboken has over 120 drinking establishments, from dives to bistro-pubs and rooftop bars, there’s really something for everyone.
+Thanks to its proudly held title of “most bars per capita in America”, Hoboken has over 120 drinking establishments – from dives to bistro-pubs and rooftop bars, there’s really something for everyone.
 Spend an evening with friends and check out Hoboken’s fun and lively bar scene.

-Now, not that we’re encouraging you to leave Hoboken but a ferry ride around Manhattan and back, of course, is certainly worthwhile.
-It’s convenient waterfront location makes it easy to see the sights both on and off land.
+Now, not that we’re encouraging you to leave Hoboken, but a ferry ride around Manhattan and back, of course, is certainly worthwhile.
+Its convenient waterfront location makes it easy to see the sights both on and off land.
 So, be sure to take just a quick ride and come right back to keep enjoying Hoboken.

 Hailing from the early 1900s, the opulent Beaux-Arts architecture was a popular design at the time and many of New Jersey’s buildings, including the Hoboken Terminal and City Hall were created in this style.
-Visiting these spots show off the charming old-world look and feel of the Beaux-Arts era and a look back into the grand history of Hoboken.
+Visiting these spots shows off the charming old-world look and feel of the Beaux-Arts era and a look back into the grand history of Hoboken.

-Tony Soprano, Frank Sinatra … New Jersey’s famous for its Italian heritage and Hoboken is the spot for to celebrate it.
+Tony Soprano, Frank Sinatra … New Jersey is famous for its Italian heritage and Hoboken is the spot for to celebrate it.
 The popular Italian Festival is a huge cultural event that brings Italians and non-Italians together with amusement rides, fireworks, live music and everyone’s favorite part, “The Feast”.

 Hoboken is chock-full of boutiques, gift shops and popular retail stores that are all within walking distance of one another (and the bodegas, naturally) on Washington Avenue.
-Check out local faves like the Hudson Paperie, The Washington General Store, Peper & Parlor just to name a few.
+Check out local faves like the Hudson Paperie, the Washington General Store, Peper & Parlor just to name a few.
 No shopping trip is complete without a lunch at a local bistro nearby, so make sure you find somewhere yummy to fuel up.